WHAT IS A TRUANT?

 They clink glasses on the promise and there and then, the Truants are born.

 Rod’s hangover offered every excuse for backing down the next morning, but nothing is more binding than a clinked glass.
 A clink is a clink.
 So he swallows the paracetamol and spins his globe, Blofeld style, and picks Egypt as a possible destination, rightly guessing that the Nile valley would generally be flattish, with possible mild undulations.
-He then dials Classic Tours, the ride-organising non-profit organisation he respects from his previous bike rides in such diverse places as China and Periu and next up gets the music industry’s favourite charity, Nordoff Robins, to share the proceeds in return for masterminding, with vital accuracy, the book-keeping that he rightly suspects might become substantial.
+He then dials Classic Tours, the ride-organising non-profit organisation he respects from his previous charity bike rides in such diverse places as China, Kenya and Peru and next up gets the music industry’s favourite charity, Nordoff Robins Music Therapy, to share the proceeds in return for masterminding, with vital accuracy, the book-keeping that he rightly suspects might become substantial.

 Rod has now learned how to get people to commit irrevocably to things they might later regret, and so the scene moves to a similar room in a very different place.
 It’s Durban, South Africa, June 20 2009, the early hours of the morning before the first Lions Test there.
-Rod lines up Messrs Hole, Moore, Cooney and Allen, who agree to everything he says, and then, crucially, clink his glass.
-A fine start to a recruiting drive that continues at Rosslyn Park Rugby Club and then in bar after bar, after drink upon drink, in country after country, as one by one the glasses are clinked and the unbreakable deal is made and another one joins the cause.
+Rod lines up Messrs Hole, Moore, Cooney and Allen, who, after a long day and night in the bars, agree to everything he says, and then, crucially, clink his glass.
+A fine start to a recruiting drive that continues at Rosslyn Park Rugby Club and then in bar after bar, after drink upon drink, in country after country, as one by one the glasses are clinked and the unbreakable deal is made and another stalwart is added to the cause.
 And somewhere along the line Rod remembers the Just William books of his youth and conjures a name and brand that add the bit of magic such things do.

 The Truants are christened.